niklr/angular-material-datatransfer/README.md

 * `github:niklr/angular-material-datatransfer.upload-completed` Indicates that the overall upload has been completed.
 * `github:niklr/angular-material-datatransfer.download-completed` Indicates that the overall download has been completed.
+* `github:niklr/angular-material-datatransfer.item-added` Indicates that an item has been added.
+It will be passed a IDatatransferItem as detail payload.
+* `github:niklr/angular-material-datatransfer.item-removed` Indicates that an item has been removed.
+It will be passed a IDatatransferItem as detail payload.
+* `github:niklr/angular-material-datatransfer.items-cleared` Indicates that all items have been cleared.

 ## Configuration <a name="configuration"></a>
 In order to initialize and configure angular-material-datatransfer, a custom event called `github:niklr/angular-material-datatransfer.create` can be dispatched on the document object.
 The configuration differentiates between `core` and `resumablejs`.
 Both are described below.